Bhagya Vastu | Premium Astrology & Vastu Consultation

 Human Psychology and Spatial Perception

 How people experience spaces affects their comfort and well-being.
-Vastu principles often align with psychological preferences that have been validated by environmental psychology research:
+Vastu principles often align with psychological preferences validated by environmental psychology research:

 Entry Sequence: Main door not directly aligned with back door creates psychological threshold and privacy.

-Room Proportions: Rectangular rooms feel more organized and functional than irregular shapes.
+Room Proportions: Rectangular rooms feel more organised and functional than irregular shapes.

 Sleep Orientation: Head-south alignment with Earth's magnetic field may improve sleep quality for some individuals.